CNES/opensand/opensand-deploy/doc/usage.md

 On this "Platform" tab, you can add a new machine that you want to control.
 You must give it a unique name and specify the kind of OpenSAND entity that you want to run on it.
-This does not need to be a unique machine for each entity, but you must tell each entity apart if you want to manage several OpenSAND processes on a single machine.
+This does not need to be a unique machine for each entity, but you must tell each entity if you want to manage several OpenSAND processes on a single machine.

 ![Entity Configuration](EntityConfiguration.png)